-Your first camp is in the Samburu National Reserve, approximately 350 kilometers north of Nairobi - so it will be about a 6 hour drive to get here.
-But the drive will be worth it.
-Elephant Bedroom Camp is set along the banks of a river, and is an intimate tented camp offering simplistic elegance, luxury and style.
+Your first camp is in the Samburu National Reserve, approximately 350 kilometers north of Nairobi - so it will be about a 6 hour drive to get here but the drive will be worth it.
+Elephant Bedroom Camp is set along the banks of a river and is an intimate tented camp offering simplistic elegance, luxury and style.
 Elephant, monkeys and impalas are amongst the camp's many regular wild visitors, whilst Samburu National Reserve has a good number of lions and leopards and offers the opportunity to see the unique Samburu Five species which are endemic to this part of northern Kenya.

 You then head south again by road to the spectacular Great Rift Valley and the Lake Manyara National Park.
-Set on the private 6,400 acre Congreve Conservancy, Mbweha Camp offers walking, mountain biking, and night game drives, as well as day trips into the Lake Manyara Park itself.
+Set on the private 6,400 acre Congreve Conservancy, Mbweha Camp offers walking, mountain biking and night game drives, as well as day trips into the Lake Manyara Park itself.

-After you have had your passports stamped by the Immigrations Officer, proceed to the Baggage Hall to collect your luggage and then go through Customs and exit the building onto the street outside, where our representative will be just outside waiting to meet you, holding a signboard displaying your name.
+After you have had your passports stamped by the Immigrations Officer, proceed to the Baggage Hall to collect your luggage and then go through Customs and exit the building onto the street outside, where our representative will be waiting to meet you, holding a signboard displaying your name.
 He will introduce you to your driver-guide and you will then be driven to the Samburu National Reserve in your private safari minivan, which has sliding windows and a roof hatch for excellent game viewing and photography opportunities.
 Your safari guide is accredited by the Kenya Professional Safari Guide Association.

-Set on the banks of the Ewaso Nyiro River in Samburu National Reserve surrounded by doum palms and other beautiful indigenous trees and shrubs sits the small and exclusive Elephant Bedroom Camp, consisting of just 12 luxury tents - all furnished in rustic African style while offering all the comforts expected of a luxury camp.
+Set on the banks of the Ewaso Nyiro River in Samburu National Reserve surrounded by doum palms and other beautiful indigenous trees and shrubs sits the small and exclusive Elephant Bedroom Camp, consisting of just 12 luxury tents - all furnished in a rustic African style while offering all the comforts expected of a luxury camp.
 Huge herds of elephant, prides of lion or the solitary leopard amongst other game are regular visitors around the camp providing excellent game viewing in spectacular scenic background of rugged rolling hills.